reactiveui/website/input/contribute/index.md

 Title: Contribute
 ---

 ReactiveUI is developed under an OSI-approved <a href="/license">open source license</a>, making it freely usable and distributable, even for commercial use.
-Because of our <a href="/donate">Open Collective model for funding and transparency</a>, we are able to funnel support and funds through to our contributors and community.
+Because of our <a href="https://github.com/sponsors/reactivemarbles">ReactiveUI model for funding and transparency</a>, we are able to funnel support and funds through to our contributors and community.
 We ❤ the people who are involved in this project, and we’d love to have you on board, especially if you are just getting started or have never contributed to open-source before.

 So here's to you, lovely person who wants to join us — this is how you can support us:
 <ul>